IPVanish Review: Quick Expert Summary

 But in 2016, IPVanish shared a user’s email address, full name, and IP address with US authorities.
 Even though IPVanish helped catch a child pornography trafficker by sharing user data, IPVanish went against its no-logs policy, which stated at the time that it didn’t store user IP addresses.

 In 2017, IPVanish’s parent company was acquired by StackPath, which performed an independent audit to prove that IPVanish was a strict no-logs VPN.
-In 2022, IPVanish had its no-logs policy reviewed by Leviathon Security Group — the results are available in customers’ account portal.
+In 2022, IPVanish had its no-logs policy reviewed by Leviathan Security Group — the results are available in the customer account portal.

 IPVanish is headquartered in the US, which is part of the 5/9/14 Eyes Alliances (a group of countries that share surveillance data).
-If the US government requested user data from IPVanish, I know IPVanish wouldn’t actually have any to hand over.
+But if the US government requested user data from IPVanish, I know IPVanish wouldn’t actually have any to hand over.

-While IPVanish violated its no-logs policy in the past, it’s now under new ownership and has a strict no-logs policy.
+Overall, IPVanish has a strict no-logs policy — while it violated its no-logs policy in the past, it’s now under new ownership.

 So, I asked my colleague in the US to conduct speed tests, and IPVanish reduced his speed by an average of 33%, which is pretty good.
 We both used WireGuard for our speed tests because it was the fastest protocol.

 As expected, I had the fastest speeds while connected to servers in my country.
 But my speeds were also good while connected to distant servers in the US and Japan.
-Even though I experienced minor buffering when I streamed on the US server, I still had fast speeds for torrenting, browsing, and Voice over IP (VoIP) calls.
-But my biggest complaint is that it took me 20-30 seconds to connect to a server regardless of the location — my colleague in the US reported it took him 10 seconds.
+Even though I experienced minor buffering on distant servers, I still had fast speeds for torrenting, browsing, and Voice over IP (VoIP) calls.
+But my biggest complaint is that it took me 20–30 seconds to connect to a server regardless of the location — my colleague in the US reported it took him 10 seconds.

 When I connected to a US server, I had a 91% decrease in speed — websites took 5 seconds to load and 4K videos took 10 seconds to start.
 What’s more, I experienced buffering while watching and skipping through 4K videos, but my 1080p videos worked just fine.
 My torrenting speeds were also good (it took 15-20 minutes to download 10-15 GB files), and I didn’t experience any freezing or disconnections during a VoIP call.